 PRACTICAL TRAINING: International students who remain in good immigration status during their academic program in the United States may be eligible for practical training.
 It is a BENEFIT to international students who remain in good status.
 There are two types of practical training: Curricular (CPT) and Optional (OPT).
 CPT is generally taken during the program of study, while OPT is typically a post-completion benefit.

 DESIGNATED SCHOOL OFFICIAL: The United States Citizenship and Immigration Services authorizes universities and colleges to administer regulations related to the F-1 visa program.
 Each university informs the USCIS of employees who function as DSOs.
-NMU appointed DSO's in International Programs are Kevin Timlin, Tony Tollefson, Timothy Compton and Angela Maki.
+NMU appointed DSO's in International Programs are Jose Garcia (DSO), Angela Maki (PDSO), Kevin Timlin(DSO) and Tony Tollefson (DSO).

 60 and 15 day grace periods: Preparation for departure.
 An F-1 student who has completed a course of study and any authorized practical training following completion of studies will be allowed an additional 60 day period to prepare for departure from the United States or to transfer.
 An F-1 student authorized by the DSO to withdraw from classes will be allowed a 15 day period for departure from the United States.
 However, an F-1 student who fails to maintain a full course of study without the approval of the DSO or otherwise fails to maintain status is not eligible for an additional period for departure.